 Community Health Worker Toolkit

-A compilation of evidence-based research that supports the effectiveness of CHWs.
-Information available includes how state health departments can train and further build capacity for CHWs in their communities and resources that CHWs can use in their communities.
+A compilation of evidence-based research supporting the effectiveness of CHWs.
+Describes how state health departments can train and further build capacity for CHWs in their communities and provides resources CHWs can use in their communities.

 Organization(s): Centers for Disease Control and Prevention